-The UA Department of Orthopaedic Surgery proudly follows in a tradition of outstanding leaders in orthopaedics including Leonard F. Peltier, MD, PhD; Donald P. Speer, MD; and Robert G. Volz, MD.
+The UA Department of Orthopaedic Surgery proudly follows in a tradition of outstanding leaders in orthopaedics including Leonard F. Peltier, MD, PhD; Donald P. Speer, MD; Robert G. Volz, MD; William A. Grana, MD; John T. Ruth, MD; and John A. Szivek, PhD.

 Leonard F. Peltier, MD, PhD, was an orthopaedic surgeon, academician, administrator, laboratory investigator, historian, and mentor.
 His career spanned nearly six decades, beginning with graduate education at the University of Minnesota (UM) under the auspices of Owen H. Wangensteen, MD, PhD.